Courses

 Cameron King

 Cameron has founded and scaled multiple organizations from the ground up.
-He co-founded Animal Advocacy Africa, building its operations to develop a collaborative advocacy movement across the continent, and co-founded Hive to create coordination platforms for advocates.
-As Head of Operations at Credence Institute, he built operational infrastructure to advance animal advocacy and alternative proteins.
-Cameron also ran an e-commerce business and has completed two incubation programs with Ambitious Impact on high-impact organizational development.
+He co-founded Animal Advocacy Africa and Hive, two organisations building a collaborative animal advocacy movement, and was Head of Operations at Credence Institute.
+Cameron also ran an e-commerce business and has completed two incubation programs with Ambitious Impact.

 FAQ